heinsmit06/csv-parser-library/README.md

 "asd", "has
 kell", bmw

-3. Need to write a converter to one quotation mark if there are even number of consecutive quotation marks
+DONE 3.
+Need to write a converter to one quotation mark if there are even number of consecutive quotation marks

 DONE 4.
 Added handling of the cases when a field starts with a quotation mark and when it does not